boblefrag/drunken_boat/docs/source/tutorial.rst

-Even if you do not describe the table schema of your tables, drunken_boat introspect your table schema to give you automatic validation of data befor even hitting the database.
+Even if you do not describe the table schema of your tables, drunken_boat introspect your table schema to give you automatic validation of data before even hitting the database.

 To demonstrate this behavior let's create another table::